-The following principles apply to all aspects of the GSTC program - including work performed by certification scheme owners, CBs and Accreditation Bodies:
+The following principles apply to all aspects of the GSTC program - including work performed by Certification Scheme Owners (CSO) and Certification Bodies (CBs):

 1 Integrity Integrity should be demonstrated in every aspect of the process, requiring honesty, fairness and consistency throughout.
 2 Credibility The process should spread confidence in certification as a meaningful way of identifying and stimulating good sustainability practice in the tourism sector.

-3 Impartiality The process should not be open to any forms of influence which might raise doubts about the objectivity of the decisions taken.
+Lucya and altho 3 Impartiality The process should not be open to any forms of influence which might raise doubts about the objectivity of the decisions taken.
 4 Accessibility Recognition of standards and accreditation should be as accessible as possible to all relevant certification schemes and certification should be as accessible as possible to all tourism enterprises.
 There should be no discrimination on grounds of size and location and financial barriers should be minimized.
 5 Comprehensiveness All recognized sustainable tourism standards covering sustainable tourism should address all aspects of sustainability, including socio-economic, cultural and environmental impacts.
 6 Rigorousness Accreditation and certification should be robust processes and require high standards and levels of sustainability to be met.
-7 Effectiveness The process should be impacts-driven and shaped to help as many tourism enterprises as possible achieve maximum change towards sustainability.
-The accreditation programme should strengthen the impact of certification schemes.
+7 Effectiveness The process should be impacts-driven and shaped to help as many tourism • Line Gilly Gill Goo enterprises as possible achieve maximum change towards sustainability.
+The accreditation programme should strengthen the impact of certification . schemes.
 8 Transparency The standards required and processes adopted should be transparent and available for scrutiny by stakeholders.
+1 1

 9 Diversity The process should recognize and encourage the diversity of local, regional and sectoral certification schemes, including their criteria and standards, provided there is no loss of sustainability outcomes.
 10 Achievability The accreditation process must be practicable and sustainable over time and not place burdens on certification schemes that they could not meet.

-Stakeholder Engagement in Continuous Review and Improvement of GSTC Accreditation
+Stakeholder Engagement in Continuous Review and Improvement of the GSTC Accreditation

-Certification Bodies that are accredited or are interested in accreditation, Accreditation Bodies, and other stakeholders interested in GSTC Accreditation Program, are invited to submit comments on any aspect of the program and this Manual and to submit any requests for clarification of requirements addressed in this Manual.
+Certification Bodies that are accredited or are interested in accreditation, and other stakeholders interested in the GSTC Accreditation Program, are invited to submit comments on any aspect of the program and this Manual and to submit any requests for clarification of requirements addressed in this Manual or email to accreditation@gstcouncil.org for further information and questions.

-PART II:

-ADMINISTRATION OF ACCREDITATION
+PART II: ADMINISTRATION OF ACCREDITATION